Lorenz29/anon-ar/README.md

 "DNI Digital" is a virtual ID considered valid in all aspects according to the law as the national ID delivered by ReNaPer which is the official issuing ID entity.

-The digital DNI is accessed throught the application [Mi Argentina](https://www.argentina.gob.ar/miargentina) with the format of JSON Web Token (JWT) in a QR code signed with .
+The digital DNI is accessed throught the application [Mi Argentina](https://www.argentina.gob.ar/miargentina) with a QR code containing a JSON Web Token signed using RS256 algorithm (RSA with SHA-256).
 The digital ID could be verified offline with the application [ValidAR](https://www.argentina.gob.ar/validar)

 ## Goverment statement